tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 ## Authentication Approach

-Authentication is generally handled one of three ways:
+Authentication is generally handled in three ways:

-1. Logging in as an Administrator (often used in the request chain's outset for lookup operations to preserve reusability across orgs) (see [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer)
+1. Logging in as an Administrator (often used at request chain outset for lookup operations to preserve reusability across orgs).
+See [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer).
-2. Logging in as a 'known good' Buyer (aka Contact under Account with a User - all three must be set up and this is commonly _not_ going to be the case with a System Administrator account) (see [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer)
+2. Logging in as a 'known good' Buyer (aka Contact under Account with a User).
+Please note that all three must be set up and this is commonly _not_ going to be the case with a System Administrator account.
+See [Logging in as an Administrator or Buyer](./logging-in-as-an-administrator-or-buyer).
-3. Establishing oAuth 2.0 *once per folder* and then having subsequent requests set to Bearer Token in the "Authorization" tab (see [ oAuth 2.0 is set once in each folder](./#oauth-20-is-set-once-per-folder-where-needed)
+3. Establishing oAuth 2.0 *once per folder* and then having subsequent requests set to Bearer Token in the **Authorization** tab.
+See [oAuth 2.0 is set once per folder where needed](./#oauth-20-is-set-once-per-folder-where-needed).

 ### Logging in as an Administrator or Buyer